Found us from search engine?

 By allysa on August 8, 2015

-Meta descriptions are dead.
+Is the meta description dead?
 This has always been one of the most debatable issues on the web and as you can see that there are many websites said that Google has ignored meta tags as an important ranking signal anymore, which is why some have totally stopped optimizing their meta descriptions and some still believe in doing so.

 Yes, as the matter of fact we all knew that meta descriptions were once being abused to the max that all these descriptions were just crammed up with all the popular keywords by some of the owners and marketers.
 Which is why, Google has stopped using meta tags for their search algorithms.